Sailing-Team-Polimi/SOFTWARE_2026/README.md

-# SOFTWARE_2026
+# 2025 SuMoth Competition - Software

-All software developed to run on the main computer of the boat at the 2026 SuMoth competition
+This repository contains the software developed by **Polimi Sailing Team** for the **2025 SuMoth competition**, which is designed to run on the **Raspberry Pi 5** computers aboard the main boat ("febe") and the side boat.

+The software is based on **ROS2 Jazzy** and provides various functionalities for the operation of the boats during the competition.

+---